 Research suggests that you’re more likely to find velocity-based pricing strategies for products rather than services, for distributors rather than manufacturers, and for firms that offer many types of items rather than a small selection – although there are exceptions to all of these rules.

 Why use it?
-It can be a useful starting point, especially if your product’s price matches its perceived value and you have product velocity where some products are consistently driving high-velocity sales.
+It can be a useful starting point, especially if your product’s price matches its perceived value and you have some products that are consistently high-velocity sellers.

 However, we wouldn’t recommend using sales velocity pricing on its own or for long periods of time, and especially not without reevaluation and readjustment.
 As with any pricing strategy, it’s important to continually monitor the effectiveness and identify when it’s time to change tactics.